gvwilson/sdxjs/async-programming/index.md

 <%- include('/inc/figure.html', {
     id: 'async-programming-resolve',
+    img: './figures/resolve.svg',
     alt: 'How promises resolve',
-    cap: 'Order of operations when a promise resolves.',
+    cap: 'Order of operations when a promise resolves.'
-    fixme: true
 }) %>

 In order to make this work,